An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2013

 First found in Yorkshire in the West Riding where they were anciently Lords of the Manor of Moor Monckton.
 At the time of the taking of the Domesday Book survey in 1086 initiated by Duke William of Normandy after his conquest of England in 1066, Moor Monckton was held by Richard son of Erfast, but the records of Monkton have been lost.
 The family derive their origin from Simon Monckton, who conjecturally was descended from Richard, the holder of the lands at the Domesday Survey.
 His lordship and manse was enjoyed by his descendants until 1326 when it was made into a nunnery and renamed Nun-Monkton, a curious play on words.

 This web page shows only a small excerpt of our Monckton research.
-Another 167 words(12 lines of text) covering the year 1665 is included under the topic Early Monckton History in all our PDF Extended History products.
+Another 101 words(7 lines of text) covering the years 1665, 1659 and 1722 are included under the topic Early Monckton History in all our PDF Extended History products.